 - Dogs must be registered with the local authority in whose area they are ordinarily kept.
 If your dog dies during the year you are entitled to apply for a part refund on receipt of written application, tag to be enclosed.

-- The Council mails out a registration form to known owners, annually, in early June as a matter of convenience, but failure to send a form is no defence against payment of the appropriate fees - the obligation is on the owner to make application to the Council.
+- The Council mails out a registration form to known owners, annually, in early June as a matter of convenience, but failure to send a form is no defense against payment of the appropriate fees - the obligation is on the owner to make application to the Council.

-Dog Control Policy
+Dog Control Policy and Bylaw

 The Dog Control Act 1996 requires the Council to be responsible for: